njadid/asynch_py/docs/input_output.rst

 Ini HDF5 Files
 ~~~~~~~~~~~~~~

-H5 outputs files are the prefered output format as it is both compact and efficient.
-There are also easy to read with third party software, see :ref:`Reading the HDF5 outputs with Python` for example.

-H5 Output files are H5 that contains a single resizable Packet Tables or PyTable `snapshot`.
-Two HDF5 tools can be used to get the strucutre of the outputs, ``l5hs`` and ``h5dump``:
+H5 Ini files are H5 that contains a single resizable Packet Tables or PyTable `snapshot`.
+Two HDF5 tools can be used to get the structure of the snapshots, ``l5hs`` and ``h5dump``:

 .. code-block:: sh